 He teaches Cyberspace Law at his alma mater, The University of Dayton School of Law, exploring the latest trends involving law and media.
 Rossow is also a sexual assault survivor, helping to educate and spread awareness on sexual assault, providing platforms for victims to safely and comfortably share their stories.
 He serves as an Advisor of the Pop Culture Hero Coalition.

 Bryan Bell is a Producer, Engineer and Technologist.
 As a founder of Synth-Bank Consulting, Bryan provides high quality and innovative solutions for some of the world’s most talented individuals and major corporations.
 A partial list of Bryan’s clientele includes Herbie Hancock, Carlos Santana, Neil Young, Branford Marsalis, Wynton Marsalis, Russell Investments, Apple, Domain Chandon, Boeing, and NBC.

 Bryan is on the Board of Directors and serves as Chairman of the Finance Committee at The Bridge School.

 Gayle Karen Young is former Chief Culture and Talent Officer at the Wikimedia Foundation; she is currently a consultant and activist.
 She is also very much a geek that loves science fiction, which inspired a passion for technology and its leverage for societal change, and has worked with a number of technology organizations.

 Ms. Young mentors for accelerator programs such as the Unreasonable Institute, Singularity University Labs, and other programs specializing in leadership team dynamics.
 She is keenly interested in the intersection of technology and human rights and supports futurist humanitarian causes.

-RAYMOND ROBERT LITSTER
+RAYMOND R LITSTER